Parke Heritage High School

-Parke Heritage High School is a public high school in Rockville, Indiana that is a part of the North Central Parke Community School Corporation.
-It opened in the 2018-19 School Year as a result of the consolidation of former North Central Parke County, Indiana high schools, Rockville and Turkey Run.
+Parke Heritage High School is a public high school in Rockville, Indiana, that is a part of the North Central Parke Community School Corporation.
+It opened in the 2018–19 school year.

 About

-Parke Heritage High School was created from the consolidation of former high schools in North Central Parke County, Indiana, Rockville, and Turkey Run.
+Parke Heritage High School was created from the consolidation of former high schools in North Central Parke County: Rockville Junior-Senior High School and Turkey Run High School.

 The school's fight song was composed by Ashley Brown, who taught at Parke Heritage for two years.
 She combined elements of the two schools' songs plus other elements.

 Campus

 Parke Heritage High School uses the campus of the former Rockville Junior-Senior High School.
 There is a football field located on the school's campus.
 The baseball/softball fields are not on the school's campus.
 There is also a track around the football field that is used on multiple occasions.

 Curriculum

 The Parke Heritage Wolves have a spell bowl team, a math bowl team, and many other academic teams.
 Their spell bowl team went to state on their inaugural year.
 Parke Heritage High also has a band and a choir, whose members participate in Solo and Ensemble annually.
 Parke Heritage is a member of the Rural Early College Network, offering dual-credit classes to students.